nusCS2113-AY1920S1/PersonalAssistant-Duke/docs/UserGuide.md

-### 3.3 Adding Ingredient to Dish: `ingredient`
+#### 3.2.2 Add Ingredient to Dish: `ingredient`

-user needs to enter `d` in main menu first.

-Executing this command associates an ingredient to a certain Dish. user needs to execute the command below:
+Executing this command associates an `Ingredient` to an existing `Dish`.
+The user needs to execute the following command with the below format:

-Format: `ingredient d/DESC n/AMOUNT i/INDEX`
+Format: `ingredient INGREDIENT_NAME INGREDIENT_AMOUNT DISH_INDEX`

 Examples: